brainworkup/neurotyp-pediatric/README.md

 ```

 This will install the format extension and create an example .qmd file that you
-can use as a starting place for your document.
+can use as a starting place for your patient report.

 ## Update report template